psamuels00/artwork/README.md

 ## TODO

-- show doodles menu on main doodles page for non-mobile
+### High priority
+- add a projects submenu similar to doodles
 - add image pages for projects
-- add a projects submenu similar to doodles

-- rewrite the home page to make it more DRY
-- add descriptons for each project
+- add descriptions for each project
+- upload everything and deploy to Github Pages

+### Medium priority
 - add descriptions for each project image
-- improve doodles main page, for mobile, simplify the markup
 - ensure fully contained image on image pages, also first project image
-- allow navigation of primary menus with left/right arrow keys on the keyboard
-- floating button to quickly jump to top of any long page
+- update the doodles main page to simplify the markup and improve spacing for mobile

+### Low priority
 - redesign image page navigation so fingers do not cover image to reach controls
+- allow navigation of primary menus and submenus with left/right arrow keys on the keyboard
+- add floating button to quickly jump to top of any long page
+- rewrite the home page to make it more DRY
+- use 11ty features to replace generate_doodle_image_pages.py
 - transition page loads more smoothly (maybe)
-- shrink all images for fast page loads
+- shrink all images further for fast page loads (maybe)
-- replace generate_doodle_image_pages.py with the 11ty approach
-- upload everything and deploy to Github Pages